P. Sathasivam

-Palanisamy Sathasivam (born 27 April 1949) is an Indian judge who served as the 40th Chief Justice of India, holding the office from 2013 to 2014.
+Palanisamy Sathasivam (born 27 April 1949) is a retired Indian judge who served as the 40th Chief Justice of India, holding the office from 2013 to 2014.
 On retirement from his judicial career, Sathasivam was appointed the 21st Governor of Kerala from 5 September 2014 to 4 September 2019.
 Sathasivam is the second judge from Tamil Nadu to become the CJI, after M. Patanjali Sastri.
 He is also the first former Chief Justice of the Supreme Court to be appointed the Governor of a state.
 He is the first Governor of Kerala to be appointed by the Narendra Modi Government.

 Early life

 Sathasivam was born on 27 April 1949 in Kadappanallur near Bhavani in Erode district.
 He graduated from Government Law College, Chennai after completing his BA degree Ayya Nadar Janaki Ammal College, Sivakasi.

 Personal life

 Sathasivam has a skin condition called vitiligo.
 He is married to Saraswathi.

 Career

 Sathasivam enrolled as an advocate on 25 July 1973 at Madras.
 He was then appointed to the post of additional government pleader, and later as the special government pleader in the Madras High Court.
 He was appointed as a permanent judge of the Madras High Court on 8 January 1996, and transferred to the Punjab and Haryana High Court on 20 April 2007.
 He was elevated to the post of Judge of Supreme Court on 21 August 2007.
 During his tenure as chief justice, he was the chairman of the General Council of the Gujarat National Law University.
+Over the course of his Supreme Court tenure, Sathasivam authored 338 judgments.
 He succeeded Sheila Dikshit as the Governor of Kerala in August 2014.